Color Symbolism in Chinese Culture

 Jasper Green — Bi Yu Shi (碧玉石)

-Green Jade is the representative of gentleness and decency throughout Chinese history.
+Green Jade is representative of gentleness and decency throughout Chinese history.

 Jade Green — Yu Se (玉色)

 Color of jade, the representative of decency, virtue, and honor.

 As one of the Five Primary Colors, it represents Wood in the Five Elements.

 It is also the color of Cyan Dragon, a mythical animal guarding in the Eastern section of the sky, as the representative of hope and spring.
 Read More